bbauska/meta-react-basics/README.md

 The final question is about not using the **<a>** element for empty links in my app.

-The answer here depends on whether those links are &quot;internal&quot; - inside an app, or &quot;external&quot;, meaning, leading to some external link, such as;
+The answer here depends on whether those links are "internal" - inside an app, or "external", meaning, leading to some external link, such as;
 [*[https://www.coursera.org]{.underline}*](https://www.coursera.org/).

 If the links are internal to the app - as they are envisioned here - using the **<a>** tag is simply not the React way of doing things.
-You&apos;ll learn why that is the case when discussing the use of React Router.
+You'll learn why that is the case when discussing the use of React Router.

 ## Conclusion